Future Technologies to Make Roads Safer

 Warning mechanisms can inform the driver or automatically take control and brake the vehicle.

-Thanks to these systems the future may see all new and used cars fitted with these safety features as standard.
+Thanks to these systems the future may see all new and second hand cars for sale fitted with these safety features as standard.